Calgary Curling Club Rules

 A prize will be given to the team with the highest number of points in each section upon completion of every go round in Club play.

 Various times during the curling season are available for practice ice.
 All practice ice must be booked through the Club office.
 Shareholders will be allowed to book practice ice 7 days in advance, and non-shareholders 3 days in advance.
 At the discretion of management a charge may be levied for no-shows.
 A schedule of available times is provided on the club website and updated as often as possible, but bookings may be in the book but not yet on the website.
-We will start booking practice ice at 9am.

 The Club’s upstairs lounge is licensed by The Alberta Gaming & Liquor Commission and its use and operation is governed by the relevant Provincial Statues and Regulations.
 We particularly remind members of the following rules: